Can Dermatologists Help With Hair Loss?

 Telogen Effluvium

-Telogen effluvium is a hair loss condition caused by extreme stress or shock, which triggers hair to enter the resting phase of hair growth (known as the telogen phase) prematurely.
-As a result, a large number of hairs enter the shedding phase at the same time — sometimes, as many as 70% of the hairs on the scalp can be shed at once, leading to noticeable hair thinning and shedding.
+Telogen effluvium is a hair-loss condition triggered by extreme stress or shock, which pushes hair prematurely into the resting (telogen) phase.
+As a result, many hairs are shed at once — in some cases, up to 70% of the scalp’s hair — leading to noticeable thinning.
 Stressful events that can trigger telogen effluvium include:

 - Severe illness, such as chronic illness or high fever